openstack/tacker/doc/source/install/deploy_openwrt.rst

 ..

-The above template files come from Tacker Repository.
-One is tosca-vnfd-openwrt.yaml [#f2]_ and other one is tosca-config-openwrt-with-firewall.yaml [#f3]_.
 In this template file, we specify the **mgmt_driver: openwrt** which means this VNFD is managed by openwrt driver [#f4]_.
 This driver can inject firewall rules which defined in VNFD into OpenWRT instance by using SSH protocol.
-We can run **cat /etc/config/firewall** to confirm the firewall rules if inject succeed.
+We can run**cat /etc/config/firewall** to confirm the firewall rules if inject succeed.

 3.Create a sample vnfd: